PROTECT THE PETITION PROCESS. VISIT http://PETITIONRIGHTS.COM.

-Colorado must resist further attacks by politicians, bureaucrats, and other authoritarians.
+Colorado must resist further attacks by politicians, bureaucrats, and other bullies.
 Defend our First Amendment right to petition.
 Free us from these would-be masters.

 The Taxpayer’s Bill of Rights (TABOR) used all volunteer help.
 It passed, although outspent 4-to-1.
 Term limits and other grassroots petitions also reformed government.

 Wary of petitions by special interests?
-PRA allows more time to get entries, so grassroots volunteers can succeed.
+PRA allows more time to collect entries, so grassroots volunteers and low-budget citizens can succeed.

 Too many elections?
-PRA limits them to one day in November.
+PRA limits them to one day each November.

-Unaccountable county, school, or special district?
+Unaccountable county, school, or special districts?
 PRA covers them too.

 Annoyed by lengthy, vague ballot titles?
 PRA holds them to 60 words in plain English.
 Election notices will be written by citizens, not lawyers (who write those tax laws).

 Colorado has the nation’s most anti-petition legislature.
-Citizens convinced the U. S. Supreme Court many times to save our right to petition after political attacks.
-Colorado heads the Hall of Shame of the 50 Legislatures.
+Citizens convinced the U. S. Supreme Court many times to save our right to petition.
+We heads the Hall of Shame of all 50 Legislatures.

 Petitions alone change nothing.
 They just let citizens vote on proposed laws.
 Insiders who attack petitions are trying to suppress your precious right to vote.

 THE BOTTOM LINE:

 PRA reforms petition elections—only one day a year, fewer lawsuits, and more balanced voter information from fellow citizens, not three biased government lawyers.
 It’s FAIR.